Matanuska-Susitna Borough

 As agencies and the Platting Staff review the proposal, the petitioner may be asked to meet with the agencies that have questions.
 The petitioner will be notified of such meetings by the Platting Staff or the agency questioning the action.

-Approximately 5 days before the public hearing, staff recommendations on the proposed action are available for review in the Platting Division.
+Approximately five days before the public hearing, staff recommendations on the proposed action are available for review in the Platting Division.
 The staff recommendations will be based upon Title 43, the data received from the reviewing agencies, adopted borough plans and sound platting principles.
 The petitioner may pick up a copy of these recommendations at the Platting Division prior to or at the public hearing.

 STEP 5 - PUBLIC HEARING